On the density of critical graphs with no large cliques: Overview of the proof

 Our strategy can be understood as an application of the method of discharging and reducible configurations, which is perhaps most well-known for being used to prove the Four Color Theorem~\cite{AH76, RSST97}.
 To apply this method, one exhibits a list of configurations that are reducible, meaning they do not appear in a critical graph.
 For the discharging, one assigns each vertex a \textit{charge} (simply a real number) such that the sum of the charges is some fixed negative constant and then provides ``discharging rules'' to obtain a new assignment of charges such that the sum is preserved.
 The discharging rules are designed so that any vertex with negative final charge is in a reducible configuration.
 Consequently, the graph is not critical, which can be used to obtain a proof by contradiction.

-Our application of this method deviates from the traditional usage in several ways. \begin{itemize} \item The charge that we assign to each vertex is not a function of its degree as is common -- our charge assignment incorporates $\Gap$ and $\Save$. \item Our discharging rules are applied in arbitrarily many iterations, irrespective of $k$, and charge is sent arbitrarily far away in the graph, whereas typically discharging rules are applied once and charge is sent to vertices at distance at most a fixed constant. \item Our reducible configurations can be arbitrarliy large and consequently our list of reducible configurations is not finite.
+Our application of this method deviates from the traditional usage in several ways. \begin{itemize} \item The charge that we assign to each vertex is not a function of its degree as is common -- our charge assignment incorporates $\Gap$ and $\Save$. \item We may have to apply our discharging argument arbitrarily many times, irrespective of $k$, whereas it typically suffices to apply discharging rules only once. \item Our reducible configurations can be arbitrarily large and consequently our list of reducible configurations is not finite.
 Moreover, we prove reducibility of some configurations using the probabilistic method. \end{itemize}